neuronsimulator/nrn/docs/python/programming/projectmanagement.rst

 ==========

-Mechanisms need to be compiled against the user's installation of NEURON, so don't include them in your version control.
+Mechanisms need to be compiled against the user's installation of NEURON, so don't include the compiled library in your version control.
 The mod files can be packaged along with your Python source code, and your project's README.md best contains instructions how to compile them.

 Another good practice is to include a check for the compiled library's existence: